 Depreciation (exchange rate) A reduction in the external value of a currency.
 Derivative financial instrument A financial asset that derives its value from an underlying asset, which may be a physical asset such as gold, or a financial asset such as a government bond.

 Designated countries Foreign countries from which income may be exempt from South African tax under certain circumstances.
 See also double tax agreement.
-Development finance institutions (DFIs) State agencies that aim to meet the credit needs of riskier but socially and economically desirable projects that are beyond the acceptance limits of commercial banks.
+Development finance institutions State agencies that aim to meet the credit needs of riskier but socially and economically desirable projects that are beyond the acceptance limits of commercial banks.

 Direct taxes Taxes charged on taxable income or capital of individuals and legal entities.

 Disposable income Total income by households less all taxes and employee contributions.
 Dissaving An excess of current expenditure, including the depreciation of fixed capital, over current income.

 Division of revenue The allocation of funds between spheres of government, as required by the Constitution.
 See also equitable share.

 Domestic demand The total level of spending in an economy, including imports but excluding exports.

 Double tax agreement An agreement between two countries to prevent income that is taxed in one country from being taxed in the other as well.
 See also designated countries.

 Economic growth An increase in the total amount of output, income and spending in the economy.

+Economically active

+population

-Economically active population The part of the population that is of working age and is either employed or seeking work.
+The part of the population that is of working age and is either employed or

+seeking work.

 Economic cost The cost of an alternative that must be forgone to pursue a certain action.
-Put another way, the benefits that could have been received by taking an alternative action.
+In other words, the benefits that could have been received by taking an alternative action.

 Economic rents The difference between the return made by a factor of production (capital or labour) and the return necessary to keep the factor in its current occupation.
 For example: a firm making excess profits is earning economic rent.

 Effective tax rate Actual tax liability (or a reasonable estimate thereof) expressed as a percentage of a pre-tax income base rather than as a percentage of taxable income, i.e. tax rates that take into account not only the statutory or nominal tax rate, but also other aspects of the tax system (e.g. allowable deductions), which determine the tax liability.

 Emerging economies A name given by international investors to middle-income economies.
 Employment coefficient The ratio of employment growth to economic growth.
 A dedicated fuel levy used to subsidise the local synthetic fuel industry.
 It Equalisation Fund levy is also used to smooth the impact of fluctuations in the international oil price (and exchange rate) on the domestic fuel price.

-Raising money by selling shares of stock to investors, who receive an Equity finance ownership interest in return.

-The allocation of revenue to the national, provincial and local spheres of Equitable share government as required by the Constitution.
+Equitable share The allocation of revenue to the national, provincial and local spheres of government as required by the Constitution.
 See also division of revenue.
+Equity finance Raising money by selling shares of stock to investors, who receive an ownership interest in return.

 Exchange control Rules that regulate the flow of currency out of South Africa, or restrict the amount of foreign assets held by South African individuals and companies.
-Excise duties Taxes on the manufacture or sale of certain domestic or imported products.
-Excise duties are usually charged on products such as alcoholic beverages, tobacco and petroleum.
+Taxes on the manufacture or sale of certain domestic or imported products.
+Excise duties Excise duties are usually charged on products such as alcoholic beverages, tobacco and petroleum.

-Public entities not directly funded from the fiscus.
-Extra-budgetary institutions Extraordinary payments Payments, excluding departmental appropriated payments, that are not expected to recur frequently.
+Extra-budgetary institutions Public entities not directly funded from the fiscus.
+Extraordinary payments Payments, excluding departmental appropriated payments, that are not expected to recur frequently.